When would I need to use a forensic accountant?

 - Accounting irregularities in business

-The information that is found is usually used in court cases that are investigating fraud, and even in divorce proceedings.
+The information that is found is usually used in court cases that are investigating fraud, and even in matrimonial proceedings.
 Below are some more scenarios where a forensic accountant is used.

 Forensic accounting examples

-There’s no limit to the situations where a forensic accountant can be used.
-Read on to discover some of the types of forensic accounting that you may be unaware of.
+There are many areas where a solicitor may require the services of a forensic accountant.
+Read on to discover some of the types of forensic accounting that you may be unaware of, as well as further information on what is a forensic accountant.

-Forensic accountants are used in personal injury claims so that they can quantify the economic losses or damage resulting from motor accidents.
+The role of a forensic accountant in a negligence claim is to quantify the economic losses or damage resulting from motor accidents.

-In some cases, people will exaggerate their losses in order to try and claim more money.
-Forensic accountants can provide a more accurate picture of the damages involved so that a more fair settlement is reached.
+In some cases, people will exaggerate their losses in order to try to claim more money.
+Forensic accountants can provide a more accurate picture of the damages involved so that a more fair settlement can be reached.
+Legal professionals are likely to engage the services of a forensic accountant during personal injury claims and negligence cases to secure a just and fair outcome.

 Forensic accountants as mediators or arbitrators